xBearNetwork/xbear-windows/README.md

 - Python 3.x or higher
 - Internet connection for package installation
 - Administrative privileges may be required for package installation

-## 🔒 Security

-- Your mining progress and balance are securely stored locally
-- All data is encrypted using industry-standard encryption

 ## 📝 Notes